Death to the French: Plot summary

 Unable to dislodge the British rocketeers from their entrenchments on the far side of the river, the French gather up all the bridge-building supplies and move them farther up the river, to a position where the British can neither see them nor fire on them.
 Dodd determines to destroy the bridge material himself.
 He, Bernardino, and the unnamed guerrilla return to their band's headquarters, only to find that while they were gone the French had discovered and destroyed the whole band, hanging the men on trees and taking away the women and the food.

 The three have nothing to eat, so the unnamed guerrilla visits the French encampment that night, kills a sentry and steals a pack mule.
 They slaughter the mule and smoke the meat, giving them enough food in their packs for several weeks.
 Then they set out to find the new bridge-building headquarters.
 Before they find it, they are surprised by a French patrol; they run for cover, but Dodd's two friends fall and are captured.
 From the safety of the rocks, Dodd looks back to see his friends hanged.
 He resolutely goes on alone and finds the French encampment.
 He patiently hides in the rocks watching the business of the camp for several days.
 Finally, he goes in by night, kills two sentries, and spreads highly flammable grease and oil (kept in cauldrons by the French for tarring rope, greasing cordage, and waterproofing their boats) over the pontoons and timber and rope, and sets it all on fire.
 From his hideout in the rocks, he sees the whole encampment burn, and is pleased with his success; he never learns that orders had arrived only that day for the French to burn the encampment themselves since Masséna had ordered a retreat.

 Dodd avoids the retreating French army and happily rejoins his regiment, unacknowledged, unthanked and unconcerned about his months of demanding effort.
-Dodd does, however, get something that to him is more important; a new uniform, new boots, a shave, and his first ration of bread & salt in months.
+Dodd does, however, get something that to him is more important: a new uniform, new boots, a shave, and his first ration of bread and salt in months.